 Let’s be honest, we’re taxed far too much as it is.
 If it wasn’t for the colossal waste of tax funds maybe we wouldn’t mind as much, but if you’re planning on starting a buy to let empire and maximise rewards, you seriously need to consider buying property through a BTL company.

-We all want financial freedom and one way this can be achieved is through property.
-You can buy property in various ways and each has it’s own positives and negatives.
+We all want financial freedom and one way this can be achieved is through the purchase of property.
+You can buy property in various ways and each has its own positives and negatives.
 Ultimately, the option you should choose is the one that’s right for you and suits your needs at that specific time.

 Buying through a limited company can have various benefits.
-You can be taxed less, save on inheritance tax and reap more tax write offs by forming as a limited company and then purchasing your buy to let property
+You can be taxed less, save on inheritance tax and reap more tax write-offs by forming a limited company and then purchasing your buy to let property